Machu Picchu. Math teacher Master Degree.

 Problem 146.
 Varignon's Theorem: Quadrilateral, Midpoints, Parallelogram, Area, Perimeter.

 In the figure below, ABCD is a quadrilateral of area S. E, F, G, and H are the midpoints of the sides.
-If S1, S2, S3, and S4 are the areas of triangles AEH, BEF, CFG, and DGH respectively, (1) prove that EFGH is a parallelogram, called Varignon parallelogram, (2) prove that the perimeter of the Varignon parallelogram is equal to the sum of diagonals of ABCD, (3) prove that: Formula to proof, (4) prove that the area of the Varignon parallelogram is half that of ABCD.
-Post your comments.
+S1, S2, S3, and S4 are the areas of triangles AEH, BEF, CFG, and DGH respectively.
+Prove that: (1) EFGH is a parallelogram, called Varignon parallelogram, (2) the perimeter of the Varignon parallelogram is equal to the sum of diagonals of ABCD, (3) S1+ S3 = S2 + S4 = S / 4, (4) the area of the Varignon parallelogram is half that of ABCD.

 Varignon theorem, Quadrilateral Area, Midpoints